IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 ## Do not use geofenced names

-Due the problems with different answers from different DNS servers, described above, a strong recommendation is to avoid using geofenced names.
+Due to the problems with different answers from different DNS servers, described above, a strong recommendation is to avoid using geofenced names.

 ## Prefer DNS servers learnt from DHCP/Route Advertisements